 Spotting One

-It’s not hard to spot a black bear along the North Shore.
-The population here is healthy and some bears have gotten used to foraging for food.
-Leave a bag of trash outside for the night and you may find yourself cleaning up the trash in the morning (seriously, don’t do that!).
-Take a drive on a remote road or along the Gunflint Trail, and you may just spot on running across the road or hanging out along the treeline.
+The good news is, the black bear population on the North Shore is thriving!
+Leave a bag of trash outside for the night and you may find yourself having an early morning bear encounter and have to clean up the trash in the morning (seriously, don’t do that!).
+Rather, take a drive on a remote road or along the Gunflint Trail.
+You may just spot on running across the road or hanging out along the treeline.
+As they typically don’t like people, bears are more likely to be seen in remote areas.
+They are also more likely to come out at dawn and dusk.